sbt/sbt/src/sphinx/faq.rst

        srcs x (relativeTo(base) | flat)
     }

-This takes sources from the `managedSources` task and relativizes them against the `managedSource` base directory, falling back to a flattened mapping.
-If a source generation task doesn't write the sources to the `managedSource` directory, the mapping function would have to be adjusted to try relativizing against additional directories or something more appropriate for the generator.
+This takes sources from the :key:`managedSources` task and relativizes them against the :key:`managedSource` base directory, falling back to a flattened mapping.
+If a source generation task doesn't write the sources to the :key:`managedSource` directory, the mapping function would have to be adjusted to try relativizing against additional directories or something more appropriate for the generator.